Shicheng-Guo/BIS180L_web/_posts/2019-05-16-Illumina-Day-2.md

 # Preliminaries

-## Installations

-We need to install one additional pieces of software.

-### bamaddrg

-First [bamaddrg](https://github.com/ekg/bamaddrg).
-Go ahead and install this now, we will use it a bit later.

-    cd /usr/local/bin
-    sudo git clone --recursive https://github.com/ekg/bamaddrg.git
-    cd bamaddrg
-    sudo make #compiles source to an executable set -U fish_user_paths /usr/local/bin/bamaddrg/ $fish_user_paths

-The `make` command compiles the code and "makes" the executable program

 ## Data files

 For better viewing and SNP calling I compiled all of the IMB211 internode files and all of the R500 internode files and ran tophat on those.
 Then to keep the download to a somewhat reasonable size I subset the bam file to chromosome A01.  `cd` into your Assignment_5 directory and download the files as listed below: